MartinEesmaa/VVCEasy/Android/README.md

 When you want make device sleep during uvg266 encoding, tap Acquire wakelock on Termux notification.

-If uvg266 froze itself than an couple minutes without printing info, means finished CTRL + C.
+If uvg266 froze itself than an couple minutes without printing info, means finished, tap CTRL + C.

-VVDEC might not decode with some uvg266 options (example uvg266 presets unplayable with vvdec: ultrafast, superfast, veryfast, veryslow, placebo).
+VVDEC might not decode with some uvg266 options (example uvg266 presets unplayable with vvdec: preset placebo & lossless.

 - Martin Eesmaa